 Activities in International Forums

 One of our key engagements internationally is our involvement with the intergovernmental Carbon Sequestration Leadership Forum (CSLF).
 The CSLF, which is a 25-member forum made up of 24 countries and the European Commission, is aimed at making CCS technology broadly available internationally.
-Geoscience Australia supports the Department of Resources, Energy and Tourism as the Australian Government's Technical Group delegate and Vice-Chair of the Technical Group.
+Geoscience Australia supports the Department of Industry as the Australian Government's Technical Group delegate and Vice-Chair of the Technical Group.
 Geoscience Australia is involved also in a number of CSLF Task Forces, including Chairing the Projects Interaction and Review Team (PIRT).

 Geoscience Australia is also involved on a technical basis with groups such as the International Energy Agency and the IEA Greenhouse Gas R&D Programme and various other foreign and international agencies and initiatives all aimed at developing CCS technology.

 The major activity within the International CCS Project is a bilateral project between Australia and China on geological storage of CO2.

 The China Australia Geological Storage (CAGS) Project was developed and funded ($2.86 million) by the Australian Government under the Asia Pacific Partnership on Clean Development and Climate.
 The project focused on capacity building in the area of geological storage of CO2 in both China and Australia.
 CAGS began in 2009 and concluded in mid 2012.
 Many of the materials generated through the project, including educational material, are available for download through the CAGS website.